top of page

 I’ll spend the first month interviewing you by phone in an efficient and focused way.
 This will require no more than five hours of your time each week.

 These interviews will provide the raw material for your memoir.
 Through them I will get to know your story and your voice.
-All you have to do is show up and talk, and I’ll handle the rest.
+All you have to do is show up and talk,

 When working with Dr. Cecily Wang, I was highly flexible in accommodating her availability.
 Dr. Wang travels frequently on international missions with Doctors Without Borders and other relief groups, where she has been stretched to her emotional limits, witnessing the best and worst in human nature.
 For her memoir, I interviewed her late at night, early in the morning, and in various time zones.